28th May - 5th September 2021

-A major new exhibition featuring the earliest works and “lost pots” off one of Britain’s most well known artists is coming to York next summer.
+A major new exhibition featuring the earliest works and “lost pots” of one of Britain’s most well known artists is coming to York very soon!

 The touring exhibition, developed by the Holburne Museum in Bath, is the first to celebrate Grayson Perry’s earliest forays into the art world and will re-introduce the explosive and creative works he made between 1982 and 1994.